getify/You-Dont-Know-JS/async & performance/ch1.md

 But as JS continues to grow in both scope and complexity, to meet the ever widening demands of a first-class programming language that runs in browsers and servers and every conceivable device in between, the pains by which we manage asynchrony are becoming increasingly crippling, and they cry out for approaches that are both more capable and more reason-able.

-While this all may seem rather abstract right now, I assure you we're tackle it more completely and concretely as we go on through this book.
+While this all may seem rather abstract right now, I assure you we'll tackle it more completely and concretely as we go on through this book.
 We'll explore a variety of emerging techniques for async JavaScript programming over the next several chapters.

 But before we can get there, we're going to have to understand much more deeply what asynchrony is and how it operates in JS.